vkas-chaurasia/HeuristicsAlgorithmCVRPSolver/README.md

 # Santa Challenge - Heuristic Algorithms Course

-This repository contains a solution for the Santa Challenge, developed as part of the **Heuristic Algorithms** course.
+This repository contains a solution for the Santa Challenge, developed as part of the **Heuristic Algorithms** course (3 ECTS credits).
 It demonstrates the application of constructive heuristics and spatial data structures to solve a large-scale Vehicle Routing Problem (VRP).

 ## Project Structure